 Concolor Fir

-So what can we say about the Concolor Fir other than it is one of customers favorites!
-It has several additional unique features that make it special.
-Its needles are longer than most fir trees ~ averaging 2-3 inches in length and are quite soft while retaining a reasonable amount of stiffness making them ideal for the hanging of ornaments.
+It has several unique features that make it special.
+Its needles are longer than most fir trees ~ averaging 2–3 inches in length and are quite soft while retaining a reasonable amount of stiffness making them ideal for the hanging of ornaments.
 The broken needles and tree have a distinctive fragrance that is most frequently described as a mix of evergreen and citrus scents (some folks say oranges others say lemons).
-Finally the needles are not deep green but tend, instead, towards the blue-green with an underside of washed-out white.
+Finally the needles are not deep green but tend towards the blue-green with an underside of washed-out white.

 The overall effect is that of a full/dense Christmas tree with a unique color, superior fragrance, and outstanding needle retention.
 The best testimonial we can give the Concolor Fir is that once a customer tries one they never seem to switch back.